Deep-Commit/gswarm/README.md

 2. **Receive a verification code** (valid for 15 minutes)
 3. **Join the Discord server**: [https://discord.gg/gswarm](https://discord.gg/gswarm)
 4. **Use the verification command**: `/verify <code>` in Discord
-5. **Get automatically assigned** the purple "GSwarm" role
+5. **Get automatically assigned** the "GSwarm" role

 ### Verification Features

-- **Cosmetic Role**: The purple "GSwarm" role is purely cosmetic with no special permissions
+- **Cosmetic Role**: The "GSwarm" role is purely cosmetic with no special permissions
 - **Automatic Assignment**: The Discord bot automatically assigns the role upon successful verification
 - **No Conflicts**: The verification role won't interfere with your existing role colors
 - **Fallback Support**: If verification fails, you can still use all monitoring features